hphelion/documentation/commercial/GA1/commercial.technical-overview.ga.md

 </table>

 ### Virtual networks ### {#virtual}
 The logical networks listed in the following table are implemented as VLANs on the physical network.
-The virtual networks are different for [KVM]{#virtualkvm} and [ESX]{#virtualesx}.
+The virtual networks are different for [KVM](#virtualkvm) and [ESX](#virtualesx).

 #### Virtual networks for KVM hypervisor support #### {#virtualkvm}